 Browser Based Authentication

-This add-on adds a new authentication type which uses a browser to login to the target website.
+This add-on adds a new authentication method which uses a browser to login to the target website.

 The response containing the session token is identified by choosing the first response following a login which contains any of: